WPMedia/arc-themes-blocks/blocks/default-output-block/README.md

 # `@wpmedia/default-output-block`

-Fusion News Theme default output type.
+A default output type for Themes